HAFix: History-Augmented Large Language Models for Bug Fixing: Discussion and Future Work

-To assess the stability of the model's inference results, we used the evaluation data from RQ1 (Subsection \ref{RQ1}) which repeated running the baseline (in \Instruction prompt style) 7 times under identical conditions.
-The coefficient of variation (CV), as summarized in Table \ref{baseline_stability_analysis}, ranged from 4.37\% to 8.03\%, indicating low to moderate variability.
-This level of consistency is expected in stochastic processes like large language model (LLM) inference, confirming the robustness of the reported findings.
+To assess the stability of the model's inference results, we used the evaluation data from RQ1 (Subsection \ref{RQ1}), which involved repeatedly running the baseline 7 times over two datasets and three models.
+We measure stability using the coefficient of variation (CV), the ratio of the standard deviation to the mean, which quantifies relative variability in repeated runs.

-In our experiments, FLN-all, which involves using the co-evolved files’ names in the blame commit, showed the highest bug-fixing performance among all individual heuristics.
-This result highlights the value of co-evolution as an essential contextual feature.
-Co-evolved files often share dependencies or functional relationships, and their inclusion helps the model understand the broader operational context of the buggy code.
-Such interconnected nature in modern codebases, where changes in one file can propagate to others, makes holistic context indispensable for accurate bug fixes.

-Moreover, the aggregated HAFix variant HAFix-Agg, builds on this insight by combining the results of multiple individual heuristics, ensuring the highest bug-fixing performance on top of the bugs fixed by the baseline.
-Lastly, the HAFix architecture, which organizes results from diverse contextual data components, demonstrates its potential as a modular, robust, and scalable strategy for future LLM-based, history-augmented bug fixing.

-In terms of prompt styles, the \Instruction prompt consistently outperformed other styles, showing significant improvements in bug-fixing performance.
-The likely reason is that this style provides the model with clear, direct instructions, which allows it to focus on generating bug-specific solutions without ambiguity.
-In practice, this finding implies that, when applying LLMs to bug-fixing tasks, structuring the prompt with explicit instructions should be the preferred approach for maximizing performance.

-Additionally, despite the \Instruction style success, there is always a trade-off between bug-fixing performance, inference price, and time efficiency.
-Models like Code Llama, while open-source and free, can still incur high computational costs, especially when generating multiple samples or handling large codebases.
-Based on our cost analyses, we found that scenarios such as ES-AccSorted and ES offer a better balance by reducing the inference price while maintaining competitive performance, while the price difference among them is not much.
-In practice, developers must carefully consider the trade-offs between the desire for maximum performance and the constraints of computational resources, such as GPU memory and inference time.

-Moreover, the inference time data highlights an important consideration for real-world applications.
-While settings like FN-pair offer lower median inference times, this comes at the cost of lower performance.
-In contrast, settings like FLN-all deliver better performance but demand significantly longer inference times.
-This suggests that different settings should be prioritized based on the specific requirements of the task at hand: scenarios that demand higher performance may need to tolerate longer runtimes, while time-sensitive tasks could benefit from faster, albeit less accurate, configurations.